lbologna/hbp-sp6-guidebook/source/online_usecases/brain_area_circuit_in_silico_experiments/hippocampus/configure_run_brainregion_preconf_model_data/configure_run_brainregion_preconf_model_data.rst

 - You can modify the projection going to the circuit

  - *Weight:* A scaling factor to adjust the synaptic strength (default = 1)
+ - *Minis Projection:* Generate inputs based on spontaneous synaptic activity
- - *Minis Projection:* Frequency of the spontaneous activity
+   - *Frequency (Hz):* Frequency of the spontaneous synaptic activity
- - *Spike Replay Projection:* Generate inputs based on distribution
+ - *Spike Replay Projection:* Generate inputs based on a given distribution
     - *Target:* From which cells the projection is coming
-    - *Frequency (Hz):* The Poisson mean rate
+    - *Frequency (Hz):* The input mean rate
-    - *Type:* Type of projection (default = Poisson)
+    - *Stimulus Type:* Type of distribution (default = Poisson)

    |projection_manipulation|